-TAB 2019 topic is “Beauty Matters: The Resurgence of Beauty” and is curated by Dr Yael Reisner.
+Tallinn Architecture Biennale TAB 2019 is titled “Beauty Matters: The Resurgence of Beauty” and is curated by Dr Yael Reisner.

 The pursuit of beauty ceased to be a leading generator in architectural design in the early 1940s, when objective considerations were promoted as rational and pragmatic and subjective decision making seen as irrelevant.

 Advances in disciplines such as neurobiology suggest that civilisation could not exist in the absence of pleasure, including the experience beauty.
 Beauty is part of the neurobiological structure that makes us not only happier, but healthier.The first buds of a new interest in aesthetics are emerging in architectural discourse.
-This cultural shift returns us towards the individual’s role in generating fresh knowledge; its importance in decision making is coming to the fore in many disciplines, breathing new life into the status of aesthetics and beauty
+This cultural shift highlights the participation of subjective human judgement in generating fresh knowledge; its importance in decision making is coming to the fore in many disciplines, breathing new life into the status of aesthetics and beauty

 The selected head curator Dr Yael Reisner is a registered architect in Israel, who works and lives in London (Yael Reisner Studio).
 Curators‘ assistants roles in the TAB curatorial team has been appointed to architect Liina Soosaar(Tallinn), who has recently graduated from Architecture and Urban Design at the Estonian Academy of Arts and architect Barnaby Gunning (London), from Principal, Barnaby Gunning(London).